An overview of selected developments in Brussels over trade and investment this week. By Iana Dreyer and Rob Francis.

 A week in Brussels

-A new week has passed in EU trade policy.
-Here some highlights.
+A comparatively quiet week in EU trade policy, with a few important policy signals sent over from Strasbourg.
 By Rob Francis and Iana Dreyer.

 It’s been a big week in the European Union on trade.
 The highlight certainly was the FTA deal announced with New Zealand on Thursday, which breaks some new ground on sustainability issues – details here.
 Member states have made up their minds on the burning carbon border adjustment and deforestation …